 (x) Furthermore, it is through unimpeded knowledge of Dharma that he knows all buddhas' proclamations as well as all buddhas' powers, fearlessnesses, dharmas exclusive to buddhas, great kindness, great compassion, unimpeded knowledges, turning of the Dharma wheel, and other such matters that follow from and accord with their all-knowledge.
-It is through unimpeded knowledge of meaning that he knows the manner in which the voice of the Tathāgata is brought forth in eighty-four thousand different ways adapted to beings resolute intentions, adapted to their faculties, and adapted to their different resolute convictions.
-It is through unimpeded knowledge of language that in he employs the Tathāgata's voice to discourse on all of the practices without making discriminations.
-And it is through unimpeded knowledge of eloquence that he employs the power of all buddhas' wisdom to discourse with a voice adapted to beings' resolute convictions.283
+It is through unimpeded knowledge of meaning that he knows the manner in which the voice of the Tathagata is brought forth in eighty-four thousand different ways adapted to beings resolute intentions,281 adapted to their faculties, and adapted to their different resolute convictions.282 It is through unimpeded knowledge of language that in he employs the Tathagata's voice to discourse on all of the practices without making discriminations.
+And it is through unimpeded knowledge of eloquence that he employs the power of all buddhas' wisdom to discourse with a voice adapted to beings' resolute convictions.283 meanings dhāraṇī, the manifold dharmas dhāraṇī, the arising of wisdom dhāraṇī, the manifold illuminations dhāraṇī, the good intelligence dhāraṇī, the manifold wealth dhāraṇī, the dhāraṇī of wide renown, the awe-inspiring virtue dhāraṇī, the unobstructed dhāraṇī, the boundless dhāraṇī, and the treasury of various meanings dhāraṇī, acquiring thus a hundred myriads of asaṃkhyeyas of such dhāraṇīs.

-17. HIS ACQUISITION OF DHĀRAŅĪS & FURTHER RECEIPT OF BUDDHAS' DHARMA

-(M) Sons of the Buddha, the bodhisattva mahāsattva who thoroughly knows the unimpeded knowledges in these ways dwells securely on the ninth ground wherein he is known as one who has acquired the Dharma treasury of all buddhas.
-He is able to become a great master of the Dharma who acquires the manifold meanings dhāraņī, the manifold dharmas dhāraņī, the arising of wisdom dhāraņī, the manifold illuminations dhāraņī, the good intelligence dhāraņī, the manifold wealth dhāraņī, the dhāraņī of wide renown, the awe-inspiring virtue dhāraņī, the unobstructed dhāraņī, the boundless dhāraņī, and the treasury of various meanings dhāraņī, acquiring thus a hundred myriads of asaņkhyeyas of such dhāraņīs.
 Adapting to what is appropriate to the circumstances, he employs skillful means in his discourse.
 In this way, as he expounds on the Dharma, he utilizes measurelessly many different gateways of eloquence.

+17. HIS ACQUISITION OF DHĀRANĪS & FURTHER RECEIPT OF BUDDHAS' DHARMA

+(Y) Sons of the Buddha, the bodhisattva mahāsattva who thoroughly knows the unimpeded knowledges in these ways dwells securely on the ninth ground wherein he is known as one who has acquired the Dharma treasury of all buddhas.
+He is able to become a great master of the Dharma who acquires the manifold

-Having acquired such an immeasurably great number of $dh\bar{a}ran$ gateways as these, he is able then to listen to the Dharma in the presence of all buddhas and, having heard it, he does not then forget it.
+Having acquired such an immeasurably great number of dhāraṇī gateways as these, he is able then to listen to the Dharma in the presence of all buddhas and, having heard it, he does not then forget it.
 According with the way that he has heard the Dharma spoken, he is able then to use measurelessly many different gateways in expounding for others.